Vanaldito/Memory_Game/README.md

 # Memory Game

-A simple memory game make with python and pygame
+A simple memory game made with python and pygame

 # Screenshots